kpraxor/tips/restclient.md

 Since we've already been using the API key, I'll use that.
 If you'd rather use your username and password, refer to the [Authentication Request][auth-request-api-doc] section of our API guide at [docs.rackspce.com][api]

 ### POST to /tokens
-Replace the `username` value `MyRackspaceAcct` below with your username and the `apiKey` value `0000000000000000000` with your API key, and paste the JSON "auth" object into the Request Body

-`{"auth":{"RAX-KSKEY:apiKeyCredentials":{"username":"MyRackspaceAcct", "apiKey":"0000000000000000000"}}}`

 Before we `POST` this, let's add another header to tell the API we want a JSON response:

 ![accept-json-header][accept-json-header]

 and one that indicates we'll be sending a JSON request:

 ![content-type-json][content-type-json]

+Replace the `username` value `MyRackspaceAcct` below with your username and the `apiKey` value `0000000000000000000` with your API key, then copy it to your clipboard.

+`{"auth":{"RAX-KSKEY:apiKeyCredentials":{"username":"MyRackspaceAcct", "apiKey":"0000000000000000000"}}}`

-Make sure to select "POST" and click "SEND" to
+Now, paste the JSON "auth" object into the Request Body, make sure to select "POST" and click "SEND" to

 `https://identity.api.rackspacecloud.com/v2.0/tokens`